 - 2 years warranty

-Overall, it is the best aftermarket backup camera that connects to your stereo.
-It will require wiring from the stereo to the mounting area (license plate) but once installed, you have peace of mind that its durable and will continue to provide high quality footage for many years to come.Check it Out
+The NAKITA camera is a great option that easily connects to your stereo.
+It will require wiring from the stereo to the mounting area (license plate) but once installed, it will continue to provide high quality footage for many years.Check it Out

 - Wireless signal range of 100 feet